Chapter 13 Bankruptcy Overview

 Payment Plan and Confirmation Hearing

 There are 3 types of claims in bankruptcy: priority claims, secured claims, and unsecured claims.

 - Priority claims, such as domestic support obligations, current taxes, and bankruptcy administrative fees, must be paid in full before all other claims.

 - Secured claims are for property which can be repossessed if the debt is not paid.
 If the debtor wants to keep secured property, then he must continue making payments and make up for any arrearages according to his payment plan.
 Mortgages, auto loans for vehicles purchased within 910 days of the filing, and loans acquired within 1 year of filing must be paid in full.
 However, for all other collateral for secured loans, only the current value of the collateral needs to be paid.

-- Unsecured claims have the least protection under bankruptcy, since the debtor only has to pay a fraction of these claims, and, in some cases, these claims can be discharged without paying any portion of the claim.
+- Unsecured claims have the least protection under bankruptcy, since the debtor must pay only a fraction of these claims; these claims may even be discharged without paying any part of the claim.

 Within 45 days of the creditors meeting, the bankruptcy judge must hold a hearing to confirm the payment plan.
 If there are no objections from the trustee or the creditors and the payment plan meets statutory requirements, then the plan will be approved.
 The most common causes for objections is that the creditors are not receiving what they would have gotten in a Chapter 7 liquidation or that the debtor is not applying the full amount of his disposable income.
 However, once the payment plan is confirmed, then the debtor and his creditors are bound by its terms.
 Furthermore, the debtor cannot obtain new loans or credit during the bankruptcy without the permission of the trustee.